-Following the introduction of the mandatory requirement for private and public sector organisations to calculate and publish a gender pay gap report, there have been calls for pay transparency to be extended to others areas affected by inequality and a lack of diversity.
+Following the introduction of the mandatory requirement for private and public sector organisations to calculate and publish a gender pay gap report, there have been calls for pay transparency to be extended to other areas affected by inequality and a lack of diversity.

-This is despite calls by the Commons Women and Equalities Committee, and the CIPD, for mandatory ethnicity pay gap reporting by large employers by April 2023.
+- The Conservative Party’s election manifesto contained a commitment to introduce mandatory ethnicity pay gap reporting, however on 17 March 2022 it was made clear that this will not be happening.
+This was despite calls by the Commons Women and Equalities Committee, and the CIPD, both called for mandatory ethnicity pay gap reporting by large employers by April 2023.

-To support employers, the CIPD have produced a reporting guide for ethnicity pay reporting, recommending what data should be gathered and in what way.
+- To support employers, the CIPD have produced a reporting guide for ethnicity pay reporting, recommending what data should be gathered and in what way.
 Information is also provided on creating a narrative and long-term action plans.

-More information on gender pay gap reporting can be found on our employment law page.
+- More information on gender pay gap reporting can be found on our employment law page.